spatie/laravel-permission/docs/prerequisites.md

 }
 ```

-## Must not have a [role] or [roles] property, nor a [roles()] method
+## Must not have a [role] or [roles] property/relation, nor a [roles()] method

-Your `User` model/object MUST NOT have a `role` or `roles` property (or field in the database by that name), nor a `roles()` method on it.
-Those will interfere with the properties and methods added by the `HasRoles` trait provided by this package, thus causing unexpected outcomes when this package's methods are used to inspect roles and permissions.
+Your `User` model/object MUST NOT have a `role` or `roles` property (or field in the database by that name), nor a `roles()` method on it (nor a `roles` relation).
+Those will interfere with the properties and methods and relations added by the `HasRoles` trait provided by this package, thus causing unexpected outcomes when this package's methods are used to inspect roles and permissions.

-## Must not have a [permission] or [permissions] property, nor a [permissions()] method
+## Must not have a [permission] or [permissions] property/relation, nor a [permissions()] method

-Your `User` model/object MUST NOT have a `permission` or `permissions` property (or field in the database by that name), nor a `permissions()` method on it.
-Those will interfere with the properties and methods added by the `HasPermissions` trait provided by this package (which is invoked via the `HasRoles` trait).
+Your `User` model/object MUST NOT have a `permission` or `permissions` property (or field in the database by that name), nor a `permissions()` method on it (nor a `permissions` relation).
+Those will interfere with the properties and methods and relations added by the `HasPermissions` trait provided by this package (which is invoked via the `HasRoles` trait).

 ## Config file

 This package publishes a `config/permission.php` file.
 If you already have a file by that name, you must rename or remove it, as it will conflict with this package.
 You could optionally merge your own values with those required by this package, as long as the keys that this package expects are present.
 See the source file for more details.

-## Schema Limitation in MySQL
+## Database Schema Limitations

 Potential error message: "1071 Specified key was too long; max key length is 1000 bytes"

-MySQL 8.0 limits index key lengths, which might be too short for some compound indexes used by this package.
+MySQL 8.0+ limits index key lengths, which might be too short for some compound indexes used by this package.
 This package publishes a migration which combines multiple columns in a single index.
 With `utf8mb4` the 4-bytes-per-character requirement of `mb4` means the total length of the columns in the hybrid index can only be `25%` of that maximum index length.

 - MyISAM tables limit the index to 1000 characters (which is only 250 total chars in `utf8mb4`)